curl/everything-curl/libcurl-http/alt-svc.md

     curl_easy_setopt(curl, CURLOPT_ALTSVC, "altsvc-cache.txt");

-libcurl holds the list of alternatives in a memory-based cache, but will load all already existing alternative service entries from the alt-svc file at start-up and consider those when doing its subsequent HTTP requests.
-If servers responds with new or updated `Alt-Svc:` headers, libcurl will store those in the cache file at exit (unless the `CURLALTSVC_READONLYFILE` bit was set).
+libcurl holds the list of alternatives in a memory-based cache, but loads all already existing alternative service entries from the alt-svc file at start-up and consider those when doing its subsequent HTTP requests.
+If servers responds with new or updated `Alt-Svc:` headers, libcurl stores those in the cache file at exit (unless the `CURLALTSVC_READONLYFILE` bit was set).

 ## The alt-svc cache